2010 Seattle Seahawks season: Staff changes

 Following a disastrous 5–11 season in his first season with the Seahawks, Jim Mora was fired on January 8, 2010.
 Mora was apparently surprised and disappointed about the news, but Seahawks CEO Tod Leiweke stated that the franchise was moving to a new direction to become successful.

 Within days after Mora was relieved as Head Coach, the Seahawks began to interview candidates such as USC Trojans football head coach Pete Carroll, Minnesota Vikings defensive coordinator Leslie Frazier and San Diego Chargers defensive coordinator Ron Rivera.
-Controversy aroused when news broke out that Carroll was in preliminary agreements to sign a contract as head coach and have full control of the franchise when neither Frazier or Rivera were interviewed, thus potentially breaking the Rooney Rule.
-However, Frazier agreed to an interview before the Seahawks signed Carroll as coach, thus fulfilling the rule.
+Controversy arose when news broke out that Carroll was in preliminary agreements to sign a contract as head coach and have full control of the franchise when neither Frazier nor Rivera were interviewed, thus potentially breaking the Rooney Rule, however Frazier agreed to an interview before the Seahawks signed Carroll as coach, thus fulfilling the rule.
 Two days later, Carroll officially became the 8th head coach in franchise history.

 Within days after Carroll was hired, the rest of the coaching staff was revamped.
 With the exceptions of Gus Bradley and Dan Quinn, none of the coaches from Mora's tenure returned.
 USC Football offensive coordinator Jeremy Bates joined as the Seahawks offensive coordinator, while Alex Gibbs from the Houston Texans would serve as offensive line coach and assistant head coach.
-However, weeks before the start of the NFL regular season, Gibbs would suddenly retire from the position, with Carroll's former USC assistant Pat Ruel to take his spot.
+Weeks before the start of the NFL regular season, however, Gibbs would suddenly retire from the position, with Carroll's former USC assistant Pat Ruel taking his spot.

 Key departures

 Wide receiver Nate Burleson, after a four-year stint with the Seahawks, signed with the Detroit Lions on March 5, 2010, after 24 hours of free agency.
 Backup quarterback Seneca Wallace, known for his versatility as a wide receiver, was sent to the Cleveland Browns on March 8, 2010 in exchange for a conditional 2011 NFL Draft pick.

-Guard Rob Sims, who started regularly for the Seahawks for the past four years, was traded to the Lions in exchange for defensive end Robert Henderson and a fifth-round pick in the 2010 NFL Draft.
+Guard Rob Sims, who started regularly for the Seahawks for the past four years, was traded to the Lions in exchange for defensive end Robert Henderson and a fifth-round pick in the 2010 NFL draft.
 Veteran defensive End Darryl Tapp was also traded to the Philadelphia Eagles in exchange for Chris Clemons and a fourth-round pick.

 On April 13, 2010, Defensive end Patrick Kerney announced his retirement after 11 NFL seasons.
 Kerney made the Pro Bowl in 2007 and led the team in sacks on two occasions (2007 and 2009).
 On April 29, 2010, Four-time All-Pro Left Tackle Walter Jones also announced his retirement after a 13-year career during which he became a cornerstone of the Seattle Seahawks organization.

 During training camp, the Seahawks continued to cut ties with many players.
 Former first-round pick Lawrence Jackson, who Carroll coached with at USC, was traded to the Detroit Lions for a sixth-round pick.
 The previous year's starters including fullback Owen Schmitt and wide receiver T. J. Houshmandzadeh were released from the team.
 Defensive back Josh Wilson was traded to Baltimore for a conditional fifth-round pick.